Why Your Children Should Work

 B2W Co-founders, Elane V. Scott and Rick Stephens attended a conference in Vancouver, Canada, in September of 2006 featuring the Dalai Lama.
 The Dalai Lama is often cited for his thoughts on human compassion and the natural desire existing in all of us to help others.
 At the conference, when asked about what happens when compassion isn’t enough to make change, the Dalai Lama replied:

 “Compassion that does not yield change in those to whom it is directed can lead to a worsening of their lives as they come to expect less of themselves and more of others.”

 Supplying our kids with everything they need to survive is our responsibility, (i.e., food, clothing, shelter).
 Supplying our children with opportunities to plan, try, achieve and fail…to work…is enabling them for a future in the new American workforce.

-Learn more about how you can enable your children to be successful adults right from birth, explore our online course Leading Your Child to Success.
+Learn more about how you can enable your children to be successful adults right from birth with Leading Your Child to Success.